Buenos Aires and Ensenada Port Railway: Develop

 Therefore, the BAWR built a railway line that joint BA&E in Ensenada, reaching La Plata via Tolosa, a city of La Plata Partido.
 In 1884 the BAWR built a branch from Tolosa to Pereyra station.
 In 1883 works to build the La Plata port began, which would be finished in 1890.
 The port was located near to BA&E dock.
 On 1889 the BA&E built a new station in Ensenada, closer to the port of La Plata.

-In 1888 BAWR sold the Rufino de Elizalde – Magdalena branch to a newly formed company, "Buenos Aires, Ensenada & Costa Sud Railway" (BAE&SC), which was owned by BA&E. This company had plans to extend its services to Tandil and Balcarce, competing with British-owned company Buenos Aires Great Southern Railway that had the concession to build railway lines in that region.
+In 1888 BAWR sold the Rufino de Elizalde – Magdalena branch to a newly formed company, "Buenos Aires, Ensenada and Costa Sud Railway" (BAE&SC), which was owned by BA&E. This company had plans to extend its services to Tandil and Balcarce, competing with British-owned company Buenos Aires Great Southern Railway that had the concession to build railway lines in that region.
 The dispute was solved through an agreement specifying that BAE&SC would build its line only to Chascomús.
 From then on, lines would be exclusively constructed by BAGSR.

 Nevertheless, BAE&SC did not build any line, apart from being severely damaged by the 1890 financial crisis.
 Therefore, the company rented the branch operated by BA&E, with the condition that BA&E took over previously undertaken commitments.
 BA&E projected a line from Arditi to Punta Piedras.
 Finally only a small part of this line was constructed, until the Punta Rieles station.
 Vieytes and Álvarez Jonte stations were opened in December 1892, adding an extension from Magdalena (renamed "Empalme Magdalena" when the BAWR connected it with the Magdalena downtown years later) to the port of Atalaya.
 The line was inaugurated on November 1, 1893.